zachlankton/zwc-chat/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of z3chat seriously.
+We take the security of zwc chat seriously.
 If you have discovered a security vulnerability in our project, please report it to us as described below.

 ### How to Report a Security Vulnerability